JUANITACABALLEROV/3DCRGenerator/README.md

 The folder" artifact" contains the artifact's source code.
 The folder" doc" contains the appendices for the paper" 3DCR: A Tool for Immersive Process Mining."

+## License:

+This package is published using MIT License.